p3t/spring-cursorpaging/README.md

 ```
 and so on.

-In real life this is a little more complicated as the desired order of the records depends on the use case (could e.g. creation time or a status-field), and there is no gurantee that this order doesn't change from query to query.
+In real life this is a little more complicated as the desired order of the records depends on the use case (could e.g. creation time or a status-field), and there is no guarantee that this order doesn't change from query to query.

 ## Design model(s)
 ![Basic concept of cursor/positions and pages](media/basic-concept.png "Basic concept of cursor/positions and pages")

 # Making things more complicate
-Potentially, a curosr can be reversed, meaning  the query direction can be changed.
+Potentially, a cursor can be reversed, meaning  the query direction can be changed.
 This would add the feature to the cursor page to not only point to the next page but also to the previous result-set.
-Still - this must not be misunderstood as the privous page!
+Still - this must not be misunderstood as the previous page!
 This is not easily possible, because for doing this it would be needed to have all previous pages still in memory or somehow stored with the cursor.
-Such an reversed cursor is, when used, changing the direction of the query.
+Such a reversed cursor is, when used, changing the direction of the query.

 ![Reversed cursor](media/reversed-cursor.png "Reversed cursor")

 There is only value in this feature, if the client is not able to cache the previous requested pages by himself, i.e. forgets them while moving forward.
 This might be the case in a very memory limited client scenario which is usually _not_ a web application/web browser.

 ## Limitations
 - Such a cursor implementation is not transaction-safe.
-Which is good enough for most UIs and it is not so important, to miss a record or have a duplicate one in two page requests.
-This is i.e. the case when the PK is not an ascending numerical ID but maybe an UUID, so that it is possible that an inserted record apears before the page which a client is going to request.
-In case you need transaction-safe cursor queries, this is most likely a server-side use case and you can use DB-cursors.
+Which is good enough for most UIs, and it is not so important, to miss a record or have a duplicate one in two-page requests.
+This is i.e. the case when the PK is not an ascending numerical ID but maybe a UUID, so that it is possible that an inserted record appears before the page which a client is going to request.
+In case you need transaction-safe cursor queries, this is most likely a server-side use case, and you can use DB-cursors.